zhengli427/TESKD/README.md

 **Overall Architecture**
 ![avatar](architecture.jpg)
-An overview of the our proposed TESKD.
+An overview of our proposed TESKD.
 We divide the target backbone teacher into four blocks and construct three hierarchical student sub-networks #1, #2 and #3 in a FPN-like way by sharing various stages of the teacher backbone features.

 ## Implementation